top of page

 Commercialization: The Rise of Guided Rappelling (2000s)

 The biggest turning point came in the early 2000s, when waterfall rappelling transitioned from a fringe activity into a guided eco-tourism experience.
+A key milestone:

 • 2007: Maui’s first dedicated canyoneering company launched guided waterfall rappelling tours.